IP Address: What Is It and How Do I Find Mine?

 104.26.5.112

-A public IPv6 IP address typically looks like this:
+A public IPv6 IP address is a bit longer:

 3A52:9109:7DC0:6774:7238:7746:DD5F:8B9A

-We'll explain what IPv4 and IPv6 IP addresses are below, but there are types of IPs as well.
-Broadly speaking, they can be further differentiated between:
+Below, we'll explain what IPv4 and IPv6 IP addresses are.
+There are other types of IPs too, namely:

 Public vs. Private IP Addresses

-A range of devices, such as smartphones, tablets, printers, and PCs can connect to the Internet via a router.
-This serves as an intermediary (gateway) between the network participants (you, your friends, your family, etc.) and the World Wide Web.
+Devices like smartphones, tablets, printers, and PCs connect to the Internet via a router.
+This serves as a gateway between network participants (you, your friends, your family, etc.) and the World Wide Web.
 However, some devices might have private IP addresses, making them uniquely identifiable on the network.
 These addresses are assigned by the router so that it knows where a request originated from.

 One of the most commonly-used private IP addresses is 192.168.0.0.
-The sequence of numbers is by no means random: The first part, 192.168.0 (24-bit) comprises what is known as the Network ID, which will be the same for all network participants.
+This sequence of numbers is not random: The first part, 192.168.0 (24-bit) comprises what is known as the Network ID, which will be the same for all network participants.
 The second part (8 bits) is the Host ID and identifies the device.
 This can range from 0 to 255, but in the example above, is 0.

-Unlike a public IP address, private IP addresses don't have to be unique, since they're only used on a home network and, by themselves, can't be used to access the Internet.
-The number of possible combinations (65,536) can facilitate the unique identification of all connected devices, even on large corporate networks.
+Unlike a public IP address, private IPs don't have to be unique, since they're only used on a home network and won't provide access to the Internet.
+The number of possible combinations (65,536) makes it possible to identify all connected devices, even on large corporate networks.

-A router generates and assigns a private IP address according to three areas:
+A router generates and assigns a private IP address according to three factors:

 Number sequence | Network size | Composition | |